AKROGIS/Enterprise-QC/FacilityMigration/BuildingMigration.md

 Edit building centroids (has all attributes).
 Each structure must have one and only one centroid.
 A building may have other building points

-I Propose AKR_BLDG_pt and AKR_BLDG_py are not editable views build from the following tables
+## New Tables

-      (could be a table, built whenever posting to default, if view is too slow)
+I propose that `AKR_BLDG_pt` and `AKR_BLDG_py` are not tables, but editable views built from the following tables.
+(They could be tables that are built whenever posting to default, if view is too slow.)

 ```
   AKR_BLDG_center_pt     (pointtype == 'Center point')
   AKR_BLDG_other_pt      (pointtype != 'Center point'; not null)